 The story of Namo Buddha

-Namo Buddha, also known as Namura Buddha (in Nepal Bhasa), is one of the important sites related to the life of Lord Shakyamuni Gautam Buddha.
-It is situated about 40 km south-east of Kathmandu Valley in Kavre Palanchowk district.
-I personally have not visited this site, however, I grew up hearing many stories about this sacred site, since my childhood.
-Here, I would like to share the important and heartfelt incident that took place during one of the previous lives of Lord Shakyamini Buddha.
+Namo Buddha, also known as Namura Buddha in Nepal Bhasa, is a significant site related to Lord Shakyamuni Buddha, located about 40 km southeast of Kathmandu Valley in Kavre Palanchowk district.
+Although I haven't visited it, I grew up hearing many stories about this sacred place.
+I would like to share a heartfelt incident that took place during one of Shakyamuni Buddha's previous lives.

 In this way, he comes closer to perfecting one of the ten Paramitas (Buddhist perfections, those of generosity, renunciation, morality, renunciation, and equanimity), which are needed, for one to become the Buddha.

-It is said that the Bodhisattva before sacrificing himself, had wish- "during my last birth before becoming the Buddha, I will be born in the world of mortals as Siddhartha.
-I want this tigress to be my stepmother in that life and want these five cubs to be my first disciples, upon attaining an enlightenment."
+It is said that before sacrificing himself, the Bodhisattva made a wish: "In my final birth before becoming the Buddha, I will be born as Siddhartha in the world of mortals.
+I want this tigress to be my stepmother in that life and these five cubs to be my first disciples upon attaining enlightenment."

-As stated in Divya vadana, after paying homage to Swyambhu Maha chaitya, Lord Buddha came to Namura Buddha with thousands of his disciples.
-He explains the incident that took place at this very during his previous life and states the importance of this sacred site.
-He pays his homage to the remaining of Prince Mahastwa and his disciple does the same.
-Thus, the Lord Buddha renamed this village, Namo Buddha, which means homage to the Buddha.
+As stated in Divya Vadana, after paying homage to Swayambhu Maha Chaitya, Lord Buddha visited Namura Buddha with thousands of his disciples.
+He recounted the incident that occurred there in one of his previous lifes and highlighted the importance of this sacred site.
+Lord Buddha and his disciples paid homage to the remains of Prince Mahasatwa.
+Consequently, he renamed the village Namo Buddha, which means "homage to the Buddha."

 References